Turksat46/Freaks-TextOffice/README.md

 # You can write text and save it but it is not recommended for business or school work!

-Freaks-TextOffice is a programm, programmed in C#, where you can write, save, open or even print your personal text-documents.
 Freaks-TextOffice includes:
 # -Freaks Internet
 You can surf internet with it! (not perfect yet!)